wp-plugins/supersonic/readme.txt

 = CloudFlare is required? =

-Yes.
+**Yes**.
 Without CloudFlare SuperSonic functions will not works.

 = Which Page Rules should You define in CloudFlare? =

-To properly working Supersonic requires at least 3 Page Rules in CloudFlare.
+To properly working Supersonic requires **at least 3 Page Rules** in CloudFlare.

 1. URL pattern: /*.php*
    Custom caching: Bypass cache